orhnk/RASCII/README.md

   -H, --height <HEIGHT>    Height of the output image, if not specified, it will be calculated to keep the aspect ratio -c, --color              Whether to use colors in the output image -i, --invert             Inverts the weights of the characters.
-Useful for white backgrounds -C, --charset <CHARSET>  Characters used to render the image, from translucent to opaque.
+Useful for white backgrounds -C, --charset <CHARSET>  Characters used to render the image, from transparent to opaque.
 Built-in charsets: block, emoji, default, russian, slight [default: default]
   -h, --help               Print help
   -V, --version            Print version
 ```